rhymesg/Particle_Filter/README.md

 Please cite the following paper if you find this code helpful:

 Youngjoo Kim et al., "Utilizing Out-of-Sequnece Measurement for Ambiguous Update in Particle Filtering", IEEE Transactions on Aerospace and Electronic Systems, 54(1), 2018.
+Available: https://www.researchgate.net/publication/319193705_Utilizing_Out-of-Sequence_Measurement_for_Ambiguous_Update_in_Particle_Filtering